Provides a way to refer to the base class of the current class instance.

 It is invalid to use MyBase to call MustOverride base methods.

-For more information and an example, see How to: Access a Variable Hidden by a Derived Class.
+For more information and an example, see.